August 06, 2020 4 min read

 The classic mason jar really is the star of any zero-waste kitchen.
 Like we just said, they’re perfect for bulk foods.
 But they’re also great for storing foods in your fridge and taking both food and drink on the go.
 Chocolate dessert hummus, anyone?
 How about Lemon Dijon Quinoa Salad?

 The only problem with taking your mason jar on the road?
 Glass can be a little bit slippery—and it doesn’t fare well when dropped.
-JarJackets are silicon sleeves that protect your mason jars in an eco-friendly and stylish way.
+JarJackets are silicone sleeves that protect your mason jars in an eco-friendly and stylish way.

 While mason jars can cut down on a great deal of your waste, there are a slew of reusable products available to break you of your plastic addiction.
 Check out our Zero Waste Shopping Guide for ideas.
 When you see the pretty lemon-print cloth towel from Sweden, you’ll never look at a roll of Bounty the same way again.